TheJacksonLaboratory/splicing-pipelines-nf/docs/usage.md

 ### String

-String can be specified using single or double quotes
+Strings can be specified using single or double quotes

 #### Paths